Hypfer/Valetudo/docs/index.md

 These are the Valetudo Docs.
 Just like the software they accompany, they aim to (to some degree) deconstruct the genres IoT and FOSS.<br/>
 Simply use the navigation menu on the left to find what you're looking for.

-The [getting started guide](https://valetudo.cloud/pages/general/getting-started.html) is a good place to start.
+The [newcomer guide](https://valetudo.cloud/pages/general/newcomer-guide.html) is a good place to start.

 If you're looking to make content out of Valetudo, please read [Media & Content Creators](https://valetudo.cloud/pages/general/media.html).